luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 This case study explores how PMI attempts to modernize themselves.

-PMI is known for more traditional project management methodologies.
-Many modern teams have moved away from those techniques of project management, such as waterfall, into swifter and more flexible ways, such as Agile and Scrum[^1].
+PMI, the leader in project management certification, is known for more traditional methodologies.
+Many modern teams have moved away from those techniques of project management into swifter and more flexible ways, such as Agile and Scrum[^1].

-_PMI acquired DA as a response to serve their clients using these Agile methodologies in their projects and teams._
+PMI acquired Disciplined Agile (DA) to be able to offer their clients courses, training, certifications, and coaching in these Agile methodologies.

-_One of DA's component is the DA toolkit._

-_This case study shows how I was able to redesign the current desktop-only toolkit, into a mobile-first redesign, focused on our customers._
+One of DA's main component is the DA Tool Kit.
+This case study shows how I was able to redesign the current desktop-only toolkit, into a mobile-first redesign, focused on our customers.

 _PMI: leader in PM certification.
 DA: is the solution and response to Agile, one of the most used mehtodologies in the tech